DerBanko/SongRequest/README.md

 # SongRequest

-A song request system which helps you
+A song request system which helps you to automatically add songs and skip songs by redeeming channel point rewards in the Twitch chat.

-## How to use
+## How to setup

 1. Start the application; stop it afterward.
 2. Open the newly created config.json file.